What is Mall Analytics?

 Since Proximity Traffic measures the “close enough” demand to the store, we can think in term of Online Warm Traffic.

-We get the number of people passing by either from the shopping mall or from the retailer’s store solutions.
+We get the number of people passing by either from the shopping mall or from the retailer’s Store Systems.

 Here are some topics to address:

 - Not all stores are alike: The nature of the store impacts the analysis on the value of proximity traffic.
 A coffee shop is not a toy store.